nighterrors/_REPO-56A4F_General_/README.md

 See: [Contributing](https://github.com/nighterrors/_REPO-56A4F_General_/blob/main/CONTRIBUTING.md)

 ## Licence
+<?>
-<?>The template comes with [WTFPL-v2](https://spdx.org/licenses/WTFPL.html#licenseText).
-Repos based on this template can have their on licences without any limitation.<?/?>
+The template comes with [WTFPL-v2](https://spdx.org/licenses/WTFPL.html#licenseText).
+Repos based on this template can have their own licences without any limitation.
+<?/?>

 See: [Licence](https://github.com/nighterrors/_REPO-56A4F_General_/blob/main/LICENSE)